Login

 }

-To get the status of this message and of any other message sent via any channel, call a GET-request of the resource Get single message status.
+To get the status of the message sent via any channel, call a request of the Get single message status method.

 Ids - the identifiers requestId separated by a comma.